stelzch/zotero.koplugin/doc/Developer.md

 Changed the sqlite data base structure such that it is aware of the relationship between different entities.
 Hopefully this will make it easier to propagate changes (e.g. deletion of a parent item removing attachments from view, etc).
 The layout of the DB is loosely based on the one of the Zotero desktop client without implementing the advanced features.
-To maintain compatibility the item info is still saved as a JSON blob in a separate table (itemData), which might become redundant at some point...
+To maintain compatibility the item info is still saved as a JSON blob in a separate table (itemData), which might become redundant at some point... **Note: Need to review if this is still the case after multiple updates and if database can be simplified**

 # Development plan:

+- [ ] Keep track and allow to open recent documents from plugin

+- [ ] Fix known issues listed below

+- [ ] Saved searches?

+- [ ] Support extra meta data, e.g. tags or all authors

 - [x] Get basic library sync functionality to work